Go for a Spin

-Biking -- in a group or alone, outside or on a stationary bike -- builds stamina and balance with less impact on knees, hips, and other joints than walking or jogging.
-Recumbent and comfort bikes can provide relief for people who are uncomfortable on upright bikes.
-If you have a medical condition, check with your doctor before starting any new fitness program.
-Depending on your condition and health, some exercises may not be recommended.
+Cycling -- in a group or alone, outside or on a stationary bike -- builds stamina and balance with less impact on your knees, hips, and other joints than if you walk or jog.
+Recumbent models let you sit in a reclining position, and they might give you relief if you're uncomfortable on upright bikes.
+If you aren’t active now, check with your doctor before you start a new fitness program, so you know what’s OK for you to do.

-Yoga is a gentle way to improve posture, balance, and coordination.
-Several early studies suggest yoga helps the physical functioning of people with arthritis and promotes relaxation.
-Look for a beginners' class and explain any physical limitations you have to the teacher.
-Once you're comfortable with the poses and breathing, you can also practice yoga at home.
+Yoga is a gentle way to improve your posture, balance, and coordination.
+It helps you move better and relax, too.
+Look for a beginners' class, and tell your teacher about any injuries or other physical limitations you have.
+Once you're comfortable with the poses and breath exercises, try them at home.

-Swimming, water walking, and other water-based exercises are ideal for relieving the pain and stiffness of arthritis.
-The resistance provided by water increases strength and range of motion, while its buoyancy supports the body's weight, reducing stress on joints.
-Water workouts can be as strenuous as swimming laps or as gentle as a game of tag in the shallow end.
+Swimming, walking through a pool, and other water-based exercises are ideal for relieving the pain and stiffness of osteoarthritis.
+The water provides resistance that boosts your strength and range of motion.
+It also supports your body's weight, reducing stress on your joints.
+Your workout can be as intense as swimming laps or as gentle as stretching in the shallow end.

 Physical activity in small amounts really adds up.
-Vacuuming or 10 minutes of pruning may be easier to incorporate into a busy day than an hour of exercise.
-Always try to use correct posture -- such as standing rather than stooping -- and let your larger joints handle as much of the work as possible.
-To track your activity, wear a pedometer and record how many steps you take each day.
+You might find it easier to add 10 minutes of vacuuming or gardening into a busy day than an hour of exercise.
+No matter what activity you do, focus on your posture.
+Stand up straight and let your larger joints (like your knees and hips) handle as much of the work as possible.
+To track your exercise, wear a pedometer or other fitness device and record how many steps you take each day.

 Set a Goal

 Sign up for a 5K walk, a bike ride, or another organized event.
 When you register for one, you'll ramp up your commitment to train.
 Want extra motivation?
 Join events that support causes you believe in.
 Give yourself enough time to prepare, though.
 Keep the date of the big day in mind so you can set specific, realistic training goals.